Lagrangian discretization of variational mean field games: The Moreau envelope in the Wasserstein space

-Now taking $\rho$ optimal for the primal problem, all that remains is rewriting the optimality condition $\rho(x)\in\partial f^*(-\phi^c(x))$ a.e. on $\Omega$, into the equality almost everywhere, \textbf{(density)}: On one hand, the level-sets of $\phi^c$ are Lebesgue negligible (because $\mu$ is discrete) and on the other one, $f^*$ is convex, continuous on $\R$ because $f$ is superlinear and therefore, differentiable on $\R$ except at most at a countable number of points.
-Therefore, $\partial f^*(-\phi^c(x))$ is almost everywhere a singleton, and we have for a.e. $x\in\Omega$, $\rho(x)=(f^*)'(-\phi^c(x))$ with the appropriate expression on each cell.
-Note also that, since this equality has to be true for every $\rho$ and $\phi$ optimal, $\rho$ has to be unique. \end{proof}
+On one hand, the level-sets of the function $\sup_i\phi_i-c_\epsilon(.,y_i)$ are Lebesgue negligible and on the other, $f^*$ is convex and continuous on $\R$ because $f$ is superlinear, and therefore, $f^*$ is differentiable on $\R$ except at most at a countable number of points.
+Therefore, $\partial f^*(\phi_i-c(x,y_i))$ is a singleton for Lebesgue-a.e. $x\in\Lag{i}{Y}{\Phi}$, and (2) is equivalent to $\rho(x)=(f^*)'(\phi_i-c(x,y_i))$ a.e. on this Laguerre cell (which is exactly \textbf{\emph{(Density)}}).
+But then, \textbf{\emph{(Area)}} is exactly equivalent to (1) (see optimality conditions \eqref{eq:optim_cond_OT_semid} in the Preliminaries).
+Finally, \textbf{\emph{(Density)}} uniquely defines almost everywhere the optimal $\rho$ for the primal formulation \eqref{def:Feps_prim} if we fix a $\Phi$ optimal for the dual problem \eqref{def:Feps_dual_disc} and this concludes¸ our proof. \end{proof}